sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 more information on setting up RescueGroups to receive data from ASM, see their userguide at https://userguide.rescuegroups.org/ and search for ASM.

-To configure ASM, you will need to go to *Publish->Set Publishing Options* and enter the FTP username and password given to you by RescueGroups (you can find this by going to *Services->FTP account* in the RescueGroups management interface).
+To configure ASM, you will need to go to :menuselection:`Publish --> Set Publishing Options` and enter the FTP username and password given to you by RescueGroups (you can find this by going to :menuselection:`Services --> FTP account` in the RescueGroups management interface).

 Once you've done that, you can choose the Publish to RescueGroups.org menu item.
 The options for filtering animals are the same as for the other